Skip to main content

 Our current approach

-If we later enable analytics, advertising, A/B testing, embedded media, or social sharing tools that use non-essential cookies or similar technologies, we should ask for consent before setting them for EU or UK users.
-European consent guidance requires consent to be freely given, specific, informed, and unambiguous.
-Pre-enabled consent for non-essential cookies is not the right approach. citeturn417168search4turn417168search15turn417168search22
+If we later enable analytics, advertising, A/B testing, embedded media, or social sharing tools that use non-essential cookies or similar technologies, those should wait for consent where the law requires it.

 Cookie categories